An Asheville Inn with Deep North Carolina History

 In 2010, after a 3-year process, Blake House was officially added to the National Register of Historic Places.
 The Innkeeper maintains a thick binder with information and photos of the house and its history throughout the years, including the nomination application and documentation.
 There is some interesting and unexpected information for guests to read about the Blake family as well as previous owners of the house.

 As one of a handful of local pet-friendly B&Bs, we take great pains to remove animal fur and debris from the house.
 We use eco-friendly animal cleaning products and make sure that no pet smells linger.
-Although our resident house cat, Rocky, is about and quite friendly, we do not allow him in guestrooms ever and ask guests to keep him out of their room, even though you may want to snuggle with the big fur ball.
-We have to keep rooms dander-free in case guests have cat allergies.
 We are happy to recommend other B&Bs within the Asheville Bed & Breakfast Association that do not allow pets if a potential guest has any concerns about their allergies.